 Great Crested Newt Triturus cristatus.
 Image credit: Piatra Neamt.

 Urodela is an order of amphibians (class Amphibia) that includes the newts and salamander – the tailed amphibians.
-Urodelans are often brightly colored and vary in length from a few centimeters to about 1.5 meters.
-Most species, however, are less 0.3 meter (1 foot) long.
+Urodelans are often brightly colored and vary in length from a few cm to about 1.5 m.
+Most species, however, are less 0.3 m (1 ft) long.

 The eggs are fertilized within the body of the female and before pairing there is usually an elaborate courtship display by the male.
 Newts of the genus Triturus, found in Europe and North America, as a rule exhibit the typical life history.
 After winter hibernation, the adults – the males in showy mating colors – enter the water and courtship begins.
 The male makes use of his coloration and his tail crest and after a while deposits a packet of sperm.
 This is picked up by the female in her cloaca (the opening of the reproductive and excretory systems) and stored until the eggs are ripe.
 The eggs are laid singly or in small groups.
 They are covered with a sticky fluid that quickly swells upon contact with water and serves to attach the eggs to leaves.
 The female normally covers the eggs by folding the leaves over.